radhamadhabdalai/MiLan/README.md

-# On this auspicious day of New Year 2082 hindhu sambat and odia calendar Wishing you all a Happy New Year
+# On this auspicious day of New Year (2080) Hindhu Sambat and Odia calendar Wishing you all a Happy New Year

 # This repository contains basic implementation of supervised learning approaches